-The primary objective is to support the integration of environmental sustainability measures in BRIGHT project activities through the implementation of environmental action plans at health facilities level.
+The primary objective of the consultancy is to support the integration of environmental sustainability measures in BRIGHT project activities implemented in Tabora.

-Specific Objectives
+Specific objectives

-- 1) To identify potential adverse and positive environmental impact of project activities and project risks from the environment, while maintaining a gender lens that considers the differential impacts of the environment on adolescents, women, and men. - 2) To identify mitigation measures to address potential adverse impacts as well as opportunities to enhance environmental benefits.
+- Assess the potential environmental impact of the small-scale construction work at selected health facilities. - 2.
+Identify potential adverse and positive environmental impact of project activities and risks to the environment, while maintaining a gender lens that considers the differential impacts of the environment on adolescents, women, and men. - 3.
+Identify environmental and social management measures, as well as mechanisms for their implementation and monitoring, to address potential adverse impacts and opportunities to enhance environmental benefits.